 St Thomas.
 Recorded at the Red Brick Building Glastonbury with Kenrick Rowe (Drums), Mikele Montolli (Bass), Alan Weekes (Guitar), Michael 'Bammi' Rose (Saxophone) and Asha Keys (Piano).

 Through a series of online workshops, performances, talks and discussions, participants experienced an introduction to the music and dance styles of the Windrush era and learnt about the history and the significant contribution made by the Windrush generation to British culture and society over the past seventy plus years.
-We will continue to present our popular series of live ZOOM panels and expand our online learning resource entitled 'The School' was launched in July.
+We will continue to present our popular series of live ZOOM panels and expand our online learning resource entitled 'The School' was launched in July 2020.

-The original Remembering Windrush brought together a group of exceptional musicians, including legends of the Caribbean music scene, to write and perform songs and instrumentals that pay tribute to the Windrush generation and their descendants.
+The original Remembering Windrush brought together a group of exceptional musicians, including legends of the UK jazz and Caribbean music scene, to write and perform songs and instrumentals that pay tribute to the Windrush generation and their descendants.
 This part of the project was so successful that State of Trust went on to win an award from PRS Foundation Open Fund for Organisations to support further composition and performance.

 The musicians include original Jazz Warriors guitarist Alan Weekes (Aswad, Jazz Jamaica, etc), renowned Jamaican saxophonist Michael “Bammi” Rose (Paul Simon, Jools Holland, etc), twice Grammy nominated composer and producer Steve Marshall a.k.a.
 Just Stephen (Lee “Scratch” Perry, Keith Richards, etc), gifted Italian double bass player Michele Montolli (Julie Dexter, Marshall Allen/Sun Ra Arkestra, etc), rising star of the London jazz scene Saleem Raman (Jason Yarde, etc) and drum maestro Kenrick Rowe (Clifford Jarvis, P J Harvey, The Specials, etc).

 Remembering Windrush is available as a CD and online for streaming and download, remaining a unique legacy of a very memorable experience for all concerned.
 The music explores a variety of genres including bluebeat, ska, jazz, reggae, calypso, mento, gospel, blues and soul and the idea is to create a new interpretation of and a reflection on traditional and popular styles.
 The follow up, entitled Requiem Suite, is also available for streaming and download.